CogentRedTester/mpv-sub-select/README.md

 **Do not use uppercase characters for any options unless using [patterns](#string-matching).**

 All titles are converted to lowercase automatically to allow more matches.

+`condition` is an optional lua expression that can be used to evaluate whether or not the subtitle should be selected.
+This expression will be run for every subtitle that passes the other filters.
+The `sub` variable contains the subtitle track entry and `audio` contains the audio track entry.
+See the [track-list property](https://mpv.io/manual/master/#command-interface-track-list) for what fields are available.
+The `mp`, `mp.msg`, and `mp.utils` modules are avaialble as `mp`, `msg`, and `utils`, respectively.

 ### String Matching